MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-04-deploy-solution.md

 ---

-## 1. Deploy local Function project to Azure
+## 3. Deploy local Function project to Azure

-The following steps publish your local Python Azure Function project to the new Azure Function App:
+The following steps publish your local Python Azure Function project to the new Azure Function App.

+Both Visual Studio Code and Azure CLI use the zip deploy method.
+Visual Studio Code creates that zip file for you.
+Azure CLI doesn't create a zip file, must must zip the entire folder structure before using the Azure CLI commands.

 ### [Azure portal](#tab/azure-portal)